philtc/trackball-from-parts/Hardware/README.md

 For the trackball case, I've modified the open source Ploopy trackball nano.
 The case has been scaled to fit a 40mm ball (which I took from a second hand Logitech trackman marble).

-You'll need to 3D print the case.
+You'll need to 3D print the case with supports.

 The case still fits these bearings, which I bought from here: